-The Materials Group consists of Central, Regional and project laboratories.
+The Group also consists of Central and Regional laboratories.
 They maintain AASHTO Accreditation for the State and provide materials related technical support.
-Conducts research into construction materials and methods, develops test methods and specifications, performs testing of soils and aggregates, asphaltic concrete, asphalt binder, concrete, cement, steel and other structural materials.
-The Regional Labs are responsible for monitoring the acceptance tests performed by project labs and conducting Independent Assurance and Correlation testing in an effort to maintain uniform testing procedures statewide.
-Steel, geotextiles, and other structural or geotechnical related products and materials are tested by the Structures Lab within the Central Lab.
-Asphalt binder is tested by the Binder Lab within the Central Lab and occasionally by the Regional Labs.
+Conducts research into construction materials and methods, develop test methods and specifications, performs testing of soils and aggregates, asphaltic concrete, asphalt binder, concrete, cement, steel and other structural materials.
+The Regional Labs are responsible for monitoring the tests performed by project labs and conducting Independent Assurance and Correlation testing in an effort to maintain uniform testing procedures statewide.